 “The three weeks were incredible.
 I met a lot of great people and got to dive three or even four times a day!
 We did so many cool things such as cliff jumping, hiking, water sports and so much more!
 It was a once in a lifetime experience and I recommend it to anyone who is looking for an awesome summer full of adventures.”
 Ewa, middle school alumna

-Nine PADI scuba certifications available:
+Eight PADI scuba certifications available:

 Two sailing certifications available:

-Five hours of documented service learning through community-based projects.
+Three hours of documented service learning through community-based projects.

 Meet your crew, grab your gear and board your boat as you settle into life on a 45-foot catamaran in St. Martin!
 A short sail to Grand Case orients you to the workings of your floating home and the team you’ll be working with for the next three weeks.
 Splash in for your first check out dive at Creole Rock – it’s a chance to brush up on essential skills and get reoriented to the water.